mmistakes/minimal-mistakes/_drafts/project-loom.md

 -Djdk.virtualThreadScheduler.minRunnable=2
 ```

-As we might expect, the output is the following:
+As we might expect, the output is the following.
+While the `ForkJoinPool-1-worker-1` is stuck in the infinite loop, the `ForkJoinPool-1-worker-2` is executing the `"Take a break"` virtual thread:

 ```
-08:34:10.561 [Working hard] INFO in.rcard.virtual.threads.App - I'm working hard
+21:33:43.641 [Working hard] INFO in.rcard.virtual.threads.App - VirtualThread[#21,Working hard]/runnable@ForkJoinPool-1-worker-1 | I'm working hard
-08:34:10.561 [Take a break] INFO in.rcard.virtual.threads.App - I'm going to take a break 08:34:11.566 [Take a break] INFO in.rcard.virtual.threads.App - I'm done with the break
+21:33:43.641 [Take a break] INFO in.rcard.virtual.threads.App - VirtualThread[#24,Take a break]/runnable@ForkJoinPool-1-worker-2 | I'm going to take a break
+21:33:44.655 [Take a break] INFO in.rcard.virtual.threads.App - VirtualThread[#24,Take a break]/runnable@ForkJoinPool-1-worker-2 | I'm done with the break
 --- Running forever ---
 ```